cordxclay/site/content/portfolio/clay_planter.md

 +++
 <!--more-->

-A speckled wheel-thrown ceramic planter with a rounded bottom, dipped in white glaze.
+A collection of modern wheel-thrown planters.